asamsystems/Thruky/README.md

 ## Theme Asam for Thruk Monitoring
 Bootstrap 4 wrapped theme for Thruk Monitoring (http://www.thruk.org) version 3.34 and up.
-The idea behind this is to overlay an existing thruk theme (ie. Thruk2) with Bootstrap 4 and manipulate lay-out with jQuery.
+The idea behind this is to overlay an existing thruk theme (ie. Thruk2) with Bootstrap 4 and manipulate lay-out using jQuery.
 None but 3 existing thruk files needed customization for this to work.
 \
 All Thruk features should work because all HTML tags, id's, classes are untouched.